 Listening on port 80 and forwarding to the Jenkins process (port 8080 resp.
 8888)

 Capable of listening on HTTPS:443 if configured (docs here )

 User "ubuntu", SSH public key (aka EC2 key pair) provisioned through AWS management console.
 This user has "sudo" privileges.

 Security and Maintenance of the Servers

-- Jenkins Administrators are invited to connect slave node to the Jenkins masters according to the needs of the project teams (CentOS, Ubuntu, Redhat Enterprise Linux, Windows Server…) and to disable builds on the masters
+Jenkins Administrators are invited to connect agent node to the Jenkins controllers according to the needs of the project teams (CentOS, Ubuntu, Redhat Enterprise Linux, Windows Server...) and to disable builds on the controllers

 CloudBees Jenkins Platform is distributed on the AWS Marketplace on a Bring Your Own License mode.
 You can provision your Virtual Machines with the marketplace images and then enter your license details or start a free evaluation from the welcome screen of the created Jenkins instance.